larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 48:09
 of sleep and focus, these two opposite ends of our attentional state.
 48:15
-**When we're in sleep these DPOs, duration, path, and outcome analysis are impossible.
-We just can't do that.
+**==When we're in sleep these DPOs, duration, path, and outcome analysis are impossible.
+We just can't do that.== 48:21
-48:21
-We are only in relation to what's happening inside of us.
-So sleep is key.
+We are only in relation to what's happening inside of us. ==So sleep is key==.
 48:27
-Also key are periods of non-sleep deep rest where we're turning off our analysis of duration, path, and outcome, 48:34 in particular for the thing that we were just trying to learn.
-And we're in this kind of liminal state 48:40 where our attention is kind of drifting all over.
+==Also key are periods of non-sleep deep rest where we're turning off our analysis of duration, path, and outcome, 48:34 in particular for the thing that we were just trying to learn==.
+And ==we're in this kind of liminal state 48:40 where our attention is kind of drifting all over.
 It turns out that's very important for the consolidation, for the changes 48:45 between the nerve cells that will allow what we were trying to learn to go from being deliberate and hard and stressful and a strain
 48:55
-to easy and reflexive**.
+to easy and reflexive==**.
 This also points to how different people, 49:01 including many modern clinicians, are thinking about how to prevent bad circumstances, traumas, 49:06